Ireland A national rugby league team

 The Ireland A national rugby league team nicknamed the Wolfhounds is made up of amateur players from the Irish domestic competition.
 The team competed against England A, Wales A and Scotland A in the Amateur Four Nations and against the USA in a St Patrick's Day match.
 The team is administered by Rugby League Ireland.
-Carl De Chenu is the current coach.
+Wayne Kerr is the current coach.